aeberspaecher/GeanyPlot/README.rst

 About
 =====

 GeanyPlot is a Geany plugin for data visualization written in Python.
+The plugin needs codebrainz' GeanyPy (see https://github.com/codebrainz/geanypy).

 The plugin is supposed to be used for quick data inspection without the need to run a Python session just for the purpose of visualization.
 The plugin uses Matplotlib.

 License
 =======